 To give you a concrete example, a social media crazy real estate agent operating in my area recently followed one of my Instagram accounts.
 Looking at her account, I classified her as a suspect.
 But I gave her the benefit of the doubt and followed her back.

-And guess what?
-A few days later she was gone.
+Unsurprisingly, a few days later, she was gone.
 She unfollowed me.
-Of course she did, because she’s a social media fanatic who loves attention and status, and of course doesn’t care one bit about my account that she initially followed.
+Of course she did, because she’s a social media fanatic who loves attention and status, and doesn’t care one bit about my account that she initially followed.

-So when it’s time for me to sell my house, I will not be hiring her as my agent.
-She probably won’t care though, but that’s not the point.
+So when it’s time for me to sell my apartment, I will not be hiring her as my agent.
+She probably won’t care, but that’s not the point.
 The point is that she puts her reputation on the line with that silly Instagram follow unfollow behavior.
 It really is one of the most annoying Instagram habits.

 What to Do Instead?

-From a personal as well as from a business perspective, I prefer to use social media the way it should be used.
-I try to share useful or interesting stuff that I hope the public will appreciate.
+From a personal and business perspective, I prefer to use social media the way it should be used.
+I try to share valuable and interesting stuff that I expect my audience will appreciate.

-And when they do, they might just press the like button, they’ll follow me, they’ll comment, and so forth.
-Over time my audience will grow, engagement will increase, more people will become aware of the brand I am representing.
-In short, I try to keep things genuine.
+And when they do, they might just press the like button, they might follow me, they might comment, and so forth.
+Over time that audience will grow, engagement will increase, and more people will become aware of the brand I represent.
+In other words, I try to keep things genuine and natural.

 And you know what?
 Keeping it real actually works.
-By all means, go ahead and follow people and businesses, but don’t cull them a few days later.
-Stay connected and engage with all the content they share on their social media accounts.
+By all means, follow people and businesses, but don’t cull them a few days later.
+Stay connected and engage with the content they share on their social media accounts.
 That is how you will be able to grow your Instagram followers organically.

-Yes, this is a potentially very slow process.
-Sadly, in the world of social media, keeping it real requires patience.
-But at least you can take pride in being genuine and your growing audience will love you for it.
+Yes, this is probably a very slow process.
+In the world of social media, keeping it real requires patience.
+But at least you can take pride in being genuine, and your growing audience will love you for it.